 Here’s a rundown of each of the Capital One airline and hotel transfer partners, including how they rank.

-With the Accor Live Limitless loyalty program, you get the chance to book a stay at 3,960 properties in 110 countries around the globe.
+With the Accor Live Limitless loyalty program, you get the chance to book a stay at more than 5,100 properties in 110 countries around the globe.
 However, most Accor properties are in Europe, so this transfer partner may be of limited value to you if you travel mostly in the United States or anywhere Accor branded properties are few and far between.

 On the upside, Accor lets you book stays in properties without having to worry about blackout dates.
 You can also use cash and points for your booking, with 2,000 Accor points knocking $40 off your hotel bill.

-Interestingly, you can use Accor points for more than hotel stays, and you can even transfer them to select airline partners like Air France and Qatar Airways.
+Interestingly, you can even transfer Accor points to select airline partners like Air France and Qatar Airways.

 Some options come with decent value, too.
 For example, you can fly round-trip from Mexico to the United States (or vice versa) in economy for just 56,000 miles during off-peak season.
 You could also fly within Mexico in economy for just 28,000 miles round-trip.